CIRCL/compliance/csirt-tooling-best-practices/index.md

 ### Recommendations

-* CSIRT tooling should include a code-of-conduct such as '''Contributor Covenant Code of Conduct'''[^code-of-conduct].
+* CSIRT tooling should include a code-of-conduct such as *Contributor Covenant Code of Conduct*[^code-of-conduct].

 ## Interoperability